liberation-data/drivine/README.md

 Drivine was created by [Jasper Blues](https://www.linkedin.com/in/jasper-blues-7781638) (that's me), who is also the creator of a popular iOS library called [Typhoon](https://github.com/appsquickly/typhoon) from [AppsQuick.ly](https://appsquick.ly).
-Typhoon is included in thousands of iOS apps including Audible.com, AMEX, Etihad Airlines, Singapore Airlines and others.
+Typhoon is included in thousands of iOS apps including Audible.com, AMEX, Etihad Airlines, Singapore Airlines and others, so you're in good hands.

+The ideas behind Drivine were developed:

+* While working as part of the leadership team, under <a href="https://www.linkedin.com/in/steffs/">Steffan Karagianis</a> at <a href="https://www.msts.com/en">MSTS</a>.
+Thanks Steff!
-The ideas behind Drivine were developed while building [Vampr](https://apps.apple.com/us/app/vampr/id1069819177), a a social network for musicians and music lovers.
-Vampr serves hundreds/thousands of transactions per second.
+* While building [Vampr](https://apps.apple.com/us/app/vampr/id1069819177) for <a href="https://www.linkedin.com/in/simonsjosh/">Josh Simons</a> and <a href="https://www.linkedin.com/in/baz-palmer-5052a325/">Baz Palmer</a>.
+Vampr is a social network for musicians and music lovers.
+It serves hundreds/thousands of transactions per second.
+* Through encouragement, advice, collaboration and debate, as well as listening to shared and individual experiences with members of the graph database community.
+On the encouragement and advice front, a special mention for <a href="https://twitter.com/mesirii?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor">Michael Hunger</a>, <a href="https://www.linkedin.com/in/joshua-bae-3775a423/">Joshua Bae</a> and past colleagues at <a href="https://twitter.com/graph_aware">GraphAware</a>.

-Jasper was a past committer to the [Spring Framework](https://spring.io/) including on [Spring Data Neo4j](https://spring.io/projects/spring-data-neo4j).
+* Through experience as a past committer to the [Spring Framework](https://spring.io/) including on [Spring Data Neo4j](https://spring.io/projects/spring-data-neo4j).

-Drivine is sponsored by [Liberation Data](https://liberation-data.com).

 ## License